commonsharp/SurvivalProject-Server/README.md

 * Infinity king mode: when the king dies, the points the king had are split between the team members of the other team.
 * Infinity king mode: when you kill a player who isn't the king, you get 1 point.
 * Infinity king mode: treasures are randomly spawned.
+* Infinity king mode: when a new players joins the game, he gets the correct timer in the game.
 * Fixed the bug where if someone left a game, the other players would get a win message (in every game mode).

 # 21/04/2017